jonathanrtuck/hacker-news/README.md

 yarn build
 ```

 This will perform an optimized production build.
-The contents of the `/dist` folder can then be deployed to the production server.
+The contents of the _/dist_ folder can then be deployed to the production server.

+**Note:** You may need to modify the `publicPath` in _webpack.config.js_ to match the server's directory structure.